Will a Government Shutdown Impact College Students?

 That means federal financial aid — including federal student loans — has already been disbursed to students.
 Once that money is handed out, the federal government’s role in funding higher education is largely satisfied.

-The American Council on Education (ACE) said a shutdown occurring mid-semester is more preferable to one occurring at the start of the academic year.
+The American Council on Education (ACE) has said a shutdown occurring mid-semester is more preferable to one occurring at the start of the academic year.

 “Typically, institutions of higher education do not feel many negative effects from a short-term government shutdown,” ACE wrote.
 “The impact of a shutdown on higher education depends on a variety of circumstances.
 Timing, for example, is a key variable.”